Wheresitat/uteclocal/README.md

   directory.
 Re-clone the repo if those are missing.
 - If you see build errors about missing files, run `git pull` to update to the latest commit, then retry `./scripts/build_gateway.sh`.
+- If you are looking inside your Home Assistant `custom_components/` folder or a HACS download, you will not see `Dockerfile` or `gateway/`.
+Those files are only in the full repository—clone it to another folder (outside your HA config) and build the image there.

 ### Gateway endpoints
 - `GET /api/devices` → returns `{ "payload": { "devices": [...] } }`